tony-aw/broadcast/README.md

 At its core, the ‘broadcast’ package provides the following functionalities, all related to “broadcasting”:

-1. Functions for broadcasted element-wise operations between any 2 arrays.
+1. Broadcasted Infix Operators.
     They support a large set of relational-, arithmetic-, Boolean-, string-, and bit-wise operations.
 2. The `bind_array()` function for binding arrays along any arbitrary dimension.
 Similar to the fantastic `abind::abind()` function, but with a few key differences: